-Financial Management Systems Assurance Section (FMSAS) FMSAS-RWB@flaawi.com
+Financial Monitoring & Accountability (FMA) FMA-RWB@deo.myflorida.com

 - 5. Auditors should submit copies of the audit report to WFI and the Chairperson of the Workforce Florida Finance Committee. - 6.
 One paper copy and one electronic copy of the financial package with required submittal checklist shall be provided to the Auditor General's Office at the following addresses: